Small-leaf Spiderwort (Tradescantia fluminensis) Care Indoors; Watering, Soil, Propagation, Problems

 How much light does Small-leaf Spiderwort need?

-Small-leaf Spiderwort grows best in bright indirect light.
-Place near a large, brightly-lit window.
+Small-leaf Spiderwort grows best in bright indirect light; place it near a large, brightly-lit, sunless window.
 Keep it away from direct sunshine as it can lead to scorching of the leaves.

 Regularly rotate the pot to ensure that the plant receives light on all sides for even growth and prevent leggy growth.

-Small-leaf Spiderwort blossoms in an average temperature of 16-270C; a room temperature that is comfortable for you is ideal for this plant.
-Keep it away from drafts emanating from windy doors, drafty windows, heaters, AC vents as they cause temperature flactuations which lead in reduced growth, yellowing and leaf drop.
+Small-leaf Spiderwort flourishes in a warmth of 16-270C; a room temperature that is comfortable for you is ideal for this plant.
+Keep it away from drafts emanating from windy doors, drafty windows, heaters, AC vents and others, to prevent temperature flactuations which can lead in reduced growth, wilting, drooping, yellowing, browning and leaf loss.

-Tradescantia fluminensis has no need for high humidity; average humidity of 50-55% is ideal for this plant.
+Tradescantia fluminensis has no need for high humidity; a humidity of 50-55% is ideal for this plant.
 However, where the humidity is too low, the plant will respond with dry, brown leaf tips.
-Therefore, to increase humidity, set the pot on a wet pebble tray or use a humidifier.
+Therefore, to increase humidity, group the plants together, set the pot on a wet pebble tray or use a humidifier.
 Maintain proper air circulation to reduce fungal diseases.

 Fertilizer

-Feed Tradescantia fluminensis with a balanced, liquid fertilizer every 2 weeks during the growing period to promote a lush growth.
+Feed Tradescantia fluminensis with a balanced, liquid fertilizer every 2 weeks in spring and summer to promote a lush growth.

-Withhold feeding in the cold season as the growth is minimal and feeding at this time may lead to fertilizer burn which is indicated by yellow leaves followed by plant death.
+Withhold feeding in fall and winter as the growth is minimal and feeding at this time may lead to fertilizer burn which is indicated by yellow leaves followed by plant death.

 Every 1-2 months, flush out accumulated salts by running a stream of water through the soil until it comes out through the drainage holes.